-We are pleased to publish the sixth annual report of the National Ligament Registry.
+We are pleased to publish the seventh annual report of the National Ligament Registry.
+This report summaries NLR activities and data analysis for 2020 and 2021.
+The COVID-19 pandemic has caused major disruption to elective orthopaedic services over the last 2 years.
+We observed a significant reduction in ACLR procedures recorded on the NLR in 2020 and 2021.
+Moreover, the recorded time between ACL injury to ACLR surgery has doubled over the pandemic.
+It is likely that we would see an increase in recorded ACLR procedures this year as the UK continue to emerge from the pandemic.
+However, it remains to be seen how quickly elective services will recover over the next few years.
 The NLR continues to grow both in terms of patient numbers and in terms of its reach and popularity.
 We have received great support from the British Association for Surgery for the Knee, the International Registries Consortium and of course from industry who help fund this initiative.
 We are keen to continue to provide a resource for all new surgeons and all patients who suffer ACL injuries.
 We hope ultimately to capture every ACL injury sustained in the UK, to look at both those treated operatively and non-operatively, and to develop a robust dataset with short and medium term outcomes.

 We continue to work with Amplitude and to evolve their offering.
 We have received support in that regard from the TORUS Group at the BOA and from Julia Trusler in particular.
-The Steering Group has expanded.
-John Fairclough, Steve Bollen and Andy Price have moved on to other projects and initiatives; Sean O'Leary has served his term as chairman and has now stood down from that role.
-Tim Spalding, the new NLR Chair, and Fares Haddad continue from the original group and have been joined by James Robinson and Mike McNicholas who will particularly focus on website and industry relations, and by William Hage as treasurer.
+The Steering Group has remained the same over the last 3 years.
+Tim Spalding remains as NLR Chair, and works closely with Fares Haddad, James Robinson (process and website), Mike McNicholas (industry relations), and William Hage (treasurer).
 We continue to look for surgeon champions and enthusiasts and are very grateful to our regional coordinators.